opensean/dockdash/README.md

 ### Or don't specify containers

-The same result can be achieved by not specifying any containers and letting DockerDash find all running containers.
+The same result can be achieved by not specifying any containers and letting DockDash find all running containers.

 Example run in ipython3: